alejandrocardenasa-lgtm/workshop3-streaming-etl-kafka/README.md

 src/extract.py
 ```

-During the extraction phase:

-* CSV files from 2015–2019 were loaded
-* Raw datasets were read using Pandas
-* Multiple yearly files were combined into a single dataframe

-Main tasks:

-* Read CSV files
-* Verify columns
-* Merge yearly datasets
+The extraction phase reads the five CSV files from the raw data folder and loads them into Pandas DataFrames.

+The function returns a dictionary where each key is the year and each value is the corresponding DataFrame.

+This allows the next pipeline steps to process each year independently before merging them.

 ---

-# Data Cleaning Phase
+## 10. Cleaning Phase

 File: